cjordanball/Nodology/Node_Notes.md

 ### Installation of NodeJS
 1. Installing NodeJS is super simple.
 Just go to *https://noddejs.org* and click on the download button, and follow the directions on the installer.

-2. This installation of nodeJS will also install the **node package manager**, which will allow easy installation of dependencies.
+2. This installation of NodeJS will also install the **node package manager**, which will allow easy installation of dependencies.
 Don't worry about this now, just know you have it installed, which one can see by typing the following at the command line:
     ```
     npm -v
     node -v